flywheel-apps/bids-app-template-test/README.md

 The `setup.py` command uses the name you gave to the directory (e.g. "bids-freesurfer-test") to set the new gear’s proper name inside Dockerfile and manifest.json (e.g. "bids-freesurfer").
-The command also gives you a chance to set up a test configuration but you can choose to do that later.
+The command also gives you a chance to set up a test configuration but you should probably do that later, after the `manifest.json` file is edited.
 After the gear is initialized the first time you run `setup.py`, you can run `setup.py` as many times as you like to add additional test configurations.